LUKi

 Imagine you've been offered a job in another city.
 You drop it into a group chat with three LUKi characters: Quant, the Philosopher, and the default LUKi.

-Quant lays out the trade-offs in a clean ledger — salary delta, cost-of-living adjustment, equity, commute, the lost weeks while you ramp up.
+Quant lays out the trade-offs in a clean ledger: salary delta, cost-of-living adjustment, equity, commute, and the lost weeks while you ramp up.
 Numbers first, opinions second.

 The Philosopher asks the question underneath the question.
-Not "should you take the job" — "what version of yourself are you trying to become, and does this job point at that version or away from it?"
+Instead of "should you take the job", it's "what version of yourself are you trying to become, and does this job point at that version or away from it?"
 The kind of question that doesn't have a number.

 LUKi reminds you what you said about this exact decision last spring, the night you couldn't sleep.
 The version of you from six months ago made a list of three things you said you wanted out of your next role, and one of them was "a city where I have friends already."

 The three of them disagree.
 The Philosopher pushes back on Quant's salary framing.
-Quant tells the Philosopher the bigger-picture question doesn't actually pay rent.
+Quant tells the Philosopher that the bigger-picture question doesn't pay rent.
 LUKi mostly listens and surfaces what you've said before.
-By the end, you haven't been told what to do — you've been pushed through the decision the way friends actually push you through decisions.
+By the end, nobody has told you what to do.
+You've been pushed through the decision the way friends push you through decisions.

 How the shared memory works.

 This is the structural reason LUKi group chats feel different from a chat where you tag three other AI bots.
-All AI characters in a LUKi group chat read from your single Electronic Life Record (ELR) — the structured memory of family, stories, hobbies, health, photos.
+Every AI character in a LUKi group chat reads from your single Electronic Life Record (ELR), the structured memory of family, stories, hobbies, health, and photos.

 You don't have to re-introduce yourself three times.
 The story you told LUKi about Marco doesn't have to get re-explained to Aura.
 The reasoning Quant gave you yesterday in a private chat shows up in the same memory the Philosopher is reading from tonight.
 Whoever you bring into the room already knows the basics, so the conversation gets to start at the interesting part.